 - 100 ml Tomato Passata

 - Bring a large pan of water to the boil and generously add salt.

 - Meanwhile bring a wide large frying pan to temperature over a medium-high heat.

 - When the water is boiling add the pasta and cook for a minute less than it says on the packet.

 - Add the oil to the pan and when warm add the garlic.

 - When the garlic begins to brown at the edges add in the anchovies and reduce the temperature to medium.

 - When the anchovies begin to dissolve add in the capers, chili flakes and tomato puree and stir.

-- Finally add in the passata. stir and allow to sauce to plop along until the pasta is cooked.
+- Finally add in the passata, stir and allow to the sauce to gently plop along until the pasta is cooked.